 - Standard 4 – Resident Engagement and Feedback - Engages residents effectively.

-- Standard 5 – Environment, Services and Facilities- The environment, service and facilities are managed in accordance with contractual obligations and managed effectively.
+- Standard 5 – Community Environment, Services and Facilities- The environment, service and facilities are managed in accordance with contractual obligations and managed effectively.

 - Standard 6 – Safety and Security - Processes for managing safety and security are effective.